This list of the best bike rides in the world is perfect for travellers wanting a two-wheeled adventure they won’t soon forget.

-Not only are various bike sharing services available, there are also more and more bike lanes being created all around town.
-One of the nicest way to ride your bike through Paris is conveniently also a massive sight seeing trip.
+Not only are various bike-sharing services available, but there are also more and more bike lanes being created all around town.
+One of the nicest ways to ride your bike through Paris is conveniently also a massive sightseeing trip.

 Summed up, you can basically cross Paris by bike along the river Seine and pass by the most important sights.
 The starting point of this bike trip is the east of Paris, anywhere near the Bibliothèque François Mitterrand.